 Will my children be taken into account in the divorce settlement?

 Yes - the needs of any children of the family are always considered paramount.
-Regarding the finances, there are no hard-and-fast rules governing how assets should be divided, although there is a broad starting point of equality of the capital resources of the marriage.
-This includes things like property, pensions, savings and investments.
-If the divorcing couple can’t come to an agreement on the division of their financial assets and financial support, the court will decide how these should be dealt with based on factors such as their age, the length of the marriage, each party’s earning capacity, health, and what each party to the marriage needs financially going forwards.
+There is no strict formula for how assets should be divided, although there is a broad starting point of equality of the capital resources of the marriage.
+This includes things like houses, pensions, savings and investments.
+If the divorcing couple can’t come to an agreement on the division of their financial assets and any financial support needed, the court will decide how these should be dealt with based all the circumstances, including the parties’ ages, the length of the marriage, each party’s earning capacity, health, and what each party to the marriage needs financially going forwards.

 Will my divorce settlement be affected if my partner has started a new relationship?

 In many instances, the Court will make a ‘clean break’ order, which will completely end the financial arrangements between the parties.
-However, if the assets aren’t sufficient to permit this, then maintenance might be payable.
+However, if the assets aren’t sufficient to permit this, then regular ongoing payments (‘maintenance’) might be made.

-It is worth noting that if at the time of the negotiations either partner is cohabiting with a new partner, any claim for maintenance may involve additional considerations.
-It may be that the cohabitee contributes financially to the claiming spouse’s outgoings, meaning they will need less income from the other spouse.
-Or, alternatively, if the paying spouse has a cohabitee who contributes to their outgoings, thus freeing up income to meet maintenance claims, this can be considered when resolving the financial claims.
+If at the time of the negotiations either spouse is cohabiting with a new partner, this might affect the cohabiting spouse’s needs which might have a big impact on a financial settlement.
+It may be that their new partner contributes financially to outgoings, meaning they will need less financial support from their former spouse.
+Or, alternatively, if the paying spouse has a cohabitee who contributes to their outgoings, their ability to pay maintenance to their former spouse might be greater.

-If you remarry without having reached a financial settlement with your former spouse, if you were the respondent in the divorce you automatically lose the right to make any financial claim against the petitioner.
-The petitioner, however, is likely to have preserved their claims in the petition and therefore still have the same right to make a financial claim against the respondent as before.
+If you remarry without having reached a financial settlement with your former spouse, you might automatically lose the right to make any financial claim against your spouse.

 We’re here to help